Behnam-sn/Castle-Docusaurus/docs/web/apis/soap/wsdl.md

 - ### Port

-  Defines the address or connection point to a Web service.
+  Defines the address or connection point to a web service.
   It is typically represented by a simple HTTP URL string.

 - ### Binding